kihab/f1-app/infrastructure/docker.md

 * This command will:

-  1. Pull/start the Postgres container.
+  1. Pull/start the Postgres and Redis containers.
   2. Build and start the backend.
   3. Apply all DB migrations.
-  4. Seed data on first run.
+  4. Seed data on first run (and cache results in Redis).
   5. Expose API at `http://localhost:3000`

 **To stop and remove containers/volumes:**